 - Other Income: Add any other income, such as profits from property rental, or interest received without tax deducted.

 - Pension Contributions: The amount you actually paid (or estimate of what you plan to pay in the tax year) into your private pension pot.

 - Charitable donations: add any donations you made (or plan to make) to a registered charity.

-- Student and Postgraduate Loans: If you are making student or postgraduate loan repayments there is an option to select this and calculate an estimate of your repayments for that year which will be due at the same time as your Self-Assessment tax return.
+- Student and Postgraduate Loans: If you’re making student or postgraduate loan repayments there’s an option to select this and calculate an estimate of your repayments for that year which will be due at the same time as your Self Assessment tax return.